iterative/dvc.org/content/docs/command-reference/plots/diff.md

-This command is a way to visualize the "difference" between metrics among experiments in the <abbr>repository</abbr> history, by plotting multiple versions of the metrics.
+This command is a way to visualize the "difference" between metrics among experiments in the <abbr>repository</abbr> history, by plotting multiple versions of them.
 All plots defined in `dvc.yaml` are used by default.

 > Note that unlike `dvc metrics diff`, this command does not calculate numeric
-> differences between metric file values.
+> differences between metrics file values.

 `revisions` are Git commit hashes, tag, or branch names.
 If none are specified, `dvc plots diff` compares targets currently present in the